rebsonoliveira/sql-server/samples/app-deploy/README.md

-# App deploy Samples CTP 2.3
-## Samples on how to deploy SQL Sever Big Data Cluster
+# Samples on how to deploy SQL Sever Big Data Cluster

 ## Python